Updated May 2019

 Customer satisfaction statistics

-It’s futile to talk about the top digital marketing statistics without highlighting the importance of number one reason for marketing in the first place—customer satisfaction.
+It’s futile to talk about the top digital marketing statistics without highlighting the importance of the number one reason for marketing in the first place—customer satisfaction.
 The following statistics will give you insight into the marketer and consumer relationship.

 - Churn can increase by up to 15% if companies fail to respond to customers via social media (Gartner).